Zendesk free version: What you get in 2026 (and what you don't)

 An illustration of how the eesel AI agent integrates with Zendesk to automate support tickets.

-• Get up and running in minutes.
-Forget about sitting through mandatory demos or complicated onboarding sessions.
-With eesel AI, you can sign up and connect your helpdesk with a single click.
-It immediately starts learning from your past tickets and help center articles, so you can see results on day one.
+• Get up and running in minutes. eesel AI is designed for ease of use.
+You can sign up and connect it to your Zendesk instance with a single click.
+It immediately starts learning from your past tickets and help center articles.

 • Automate your frontline support.
-The eesel AI Agent can handle most of your common Tier 1 tickets all on its own.
-It answers questions, tags issues, and closes tickets without needing a human to step in.
-This directly cuts down your team's workload, which is the whole point of looking for a "free" solution in the first place.
+The eesel AI Agent can handle many of your common Tier 1 tickets.
+It answers questions, tags issues, and closes tickets within Zendesk, which helps manage your team's workload effectively.

 • Test it out with zero risk.
-Before you let it touch a single live ticket, eesel AI’s simulation mode runs on your past tickets to show you exactly how many it could have solved.
-You get a clear picture of your potential return on investment and can adjust the AI’s behavior in a safe environment.
+Before it handles live tickets, eesel AI’s simulation mode runs on your past data to show you the impact it can have.
+You get a clear picture of the benefits while maintaining full control.

-• Clear, predictable pricing. eesel AI has simple, transparent plans with no weird per-resolution fees.
-You know exactly what you’re paying each month, which makes budgeting easy and avoids any nasty surprises.
+• Clear, predictable pricing. eesel AI has simple, transparent plans with no per-resolution fees.
+This makes budgeting easy alongside your Zendesk subscription.

 Look beyond a Zendesk free version for real value

-A smarter, more sustainable path is to make the tools you already have work better for you.
-By integrating a powerful AI layer like eesel AI, you can automate your workflows, reduce the number of manual tickets, and give your agents the backup they need to be more productive.
-This approach actually delivers the cost savings you're after, without all the disruption and hidden fees of a trial-based model.
+A smart path is to make the tools you have work even harder for you.
+By integrating a powerful AI layer like eesel AI into your Zendesk environment, you can automate your workflows, reduce the number of manual tickets, and give your agents the support they need to be more productive.
+This approach delivers real efficiency while leveraging the strength of an industry-leading platform.

 Frequently asked questions